 Regularly recurring events cover content that frequently updates as a matter of course.
-Content related to sports results, weather updates, or annual conferences are known to require timely updates in order to be relevant to the search query.
+Content related to sports results, weather updates, or annual conferences is known to require timely updates in order to be relevant to the search query.

 Frequent updates refer to informational content that needs to be updated often in order to be useful but isn’t topical or regularly recurring.
-Product research and reviews queries are good examples of this type of content.
+Product research and review queries are good examples of this type of content.
 Searchers are more likely to want content that includes the most recent information available.

 If your content ticks one or more of these boxes, it’s very likely freshness will be an important factor in your rankings.
 If not, freshness could still be used as an opportunity to enhance and rank evergreen content.

 Evergreen content is content that’s always relevant and won’t go out of date – it’s content that’s timeless.
 This isn’t to say this type of content won’t need regular updating or refreshing in order to stay that way.

 Examples of evergreen content include your important landing pages, like about us or services pages.
 This is a page that doesn’t need updating regularly in order to stay relevant, but if there is new information to share and it isn’t reflected in the content, your pages are suddenly irrelevant.

 Besides foundational landing pages, brands can use evergreen content to establish themselves as an authority on certain topics.
 A COVID-19 resource center, for example, is a page that can be updated as and when new information is available.
 Evergreen content that evolves with regular updates can be hugely beneficial for generating backlinks, improving rankings, and establishing authority.